specialist bame refuge

 Zola is a specialist BAME refuge.
 This means there are specialist staff members who can support women’s language and cultural needs.

 The team consists of four refuge support workers, one team leader, and a children’s worker.
 Between them, they can speak Hindi, Punjabi, Urdu, and English.

 Zola has nine self-contained flats, which can house nine women and up to 15 children at one time.

 At Zola, the team supports women with issues such as safety, housing, benefits, immigration, finances, children, and health.
 Women are also supported when they are ready to apply for housing and support on leaving the refuge to move into their own tenancy.

 What other support is available at Zola?

-At the Zola refuge, we support women with no recourse to public funds (no ILR).
+At the Zola refuge, we support women with no recourse to public funds.

 To be eligible for stay at Zola, women without Indefinite Leave to Remain (ILR) will need the Destitute Domestic Violence Concession (DDVC) applied for on their behalf before being accepted.
 We can help with the application.
 This entitles women to public funds for a limited period (initially three months) but usually until her leave application decision.